USDA Home Loans

 - 100% Financing – Most other home mortgage programs require at least a small down payment ranging from 3% to 20% or more of the home’s purchase price.
 USDA mortgages allow borrowers to finance 100% of the price of the home with no money down.
 The USDA also allows the seller of the property to pay the closing costs for the buyer.

 - Credit Requirements – In general, borrowers should have a credit score of at least 640 and have no late housing payments for at least one year.
 At least three years must have passed since a foreclosure or Chapter 7 bankruptcy.
 Applicants must also have dependable two-year employment histories and meet the USDA debt-to-income requirements.

 - Mortgage Insurance Premiums – USDA loan fees are very competitive when compared to other low down payment programs.
 Borrowers will be required, however, to pay two fees.
-The Up Front Guarantee, which equals 2% of the proposed loan amount, can be added to the loan balance to be paid over time.
-The Annual Fee, which acts just like monthly mortgage insurance, is 0.50% per year and is also paid as part of the monthly mortgage payment.
+The Up Front Guarantee, which equals 1% of the proposed loan amount, can be added to the loan balance to be paid over time.
+The Annual Fee, which acts just like monthly mortgage insurance.
 This premium is about 70% lower than the Mortgage Insurance Premium charged for comparable FHA loans.

 All USDA guaranteed loans are fixed-rate mortgages; there are no adjustable rate terms available.
 In addition to traditional single-family homes and condos, these loans can also be used to help purchase manufactured and modular homes.

-The Core Mortgage Team can help you learn more about USDA home loans in Florida, find out if you qualify, and avoid the red tape and bureaucratic hassles that often come along with government loan programs.
+Core Mortgage Financial can help you learn more about USDA home loans in Florida, find out if you qualify, and avoid the red tape and bureaucratic hassles that often come along with government loan programs.